dannguyen/journalism-syllabi/README.md

 <a href="http://www2.fiu.edu/~surisc/database.html">Homepage</a> /
 <a href="http://www2.fiu.edu/~surisc/database%20syllabus.html">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The dual emphasis of the course is to have students acquire the basic skills and practical knowledge of how to access information  in order to support their reporting practices, as well as, a basic understanding of data managers and spreadsheet software and their fundamental relationship to present ...</em></p>
+        The dual emphasis of the course is to have students acquire the basic skills and practical knowledge of how to access information in order to support their reporting practices, as well as, a basic understanding of data managers and spreadsheet software and their fundamental relationship to present d
+        </small></p>

         <p>Instructors: Carlos Suris</p>
     </td>
     <td>
-        Florida International University
+        <small>Florida International University</small>
     </td>
   </tr>